harrydharan/harrydharan/README.md

-- 👋 Hi, I’m @harrydharan
+- 👋 Hi, I’m @haridharan
 - 👀 I’m interested in Cybersecurity and Programming
 - 🌱 I’m currently learning FullStack and Cyber-stack
-- 💞️ I’m looking to collaborate on Internship and jobs to work on Projects
+- 💞️ I’m looking to collaborate on internships and jobs to work on Projects
-- 📫 How to reach me Gmail- haridharan314@gmail.com
+- 📫 How to reach m:e Gmail- haridharan015@gmail.com
 - 😄 Pronouns:
 - ⚡ Fun fact: Part-time Cricketer